All Episodes

 It'll take us a while, right?

-So they'll announce it, and then it'll take a few days before it starts sinking in, and then people start thinking about it, and then they'll start getting that wide-eyed look and start freaking out.
+And then people will start thinking about it, and then they'll start getting that wide-eyed look and start freaking out.

-Paranoids are gonna really get really interesting.
+Paranoids are going to really get really interesting.

-Um relating to how tired I am hiking up those alpine hills on the new property and getting that place set up, right?
+Anyway, so new subject here relating to how tired I am hiking up those alpine hills on the new property and getting that place set up, right?

-Bear in mind I've got to do it through this process during this time of overwoo, so it might take me five or ten years to get this thing structured out there.
+Bear in mind, I've got to do it through this process during this time of overwoo, so it might take me five or ten years to get this thing structured out there.

-The mag magnet motors, we've come into some uh interesting patents that uh were British, and we've got some patents that were uh or patents in the British system produced by a Mexican guy,
+The magnet motors, we've come into some interesting patents that were British, and we've got some patents that were, or patents in the British system produced by a Mexican guy, but also patents that are in the British system that were produced by a guy out of, I think, Croatia.

-but also patents that are in the British system that were produced by uh guy out of I think Croatia because as I understand it, the original or the original notes and descriptions of the of the patent are um uh an old form of what looks to be a Russian non-standard Russian alphabet.
+Because as I understand it, the original Or the original notes and descriptions of the patent are an old form of what looks to be a Russian non-standard Russian alphabet.

 So it might be Ukrainian or something like that, right?

-Uh but we're we are making advancements on these.
+But we are making advancements on these.

-Westinghouse had brought in direct current, and uh and uh Tesla was saying direct current was dangerous.
+And Tesla was saying direct current was dangerous.

-This is the big publicity battle between the two of them, and that the direct current would kill people and so on, which it does, it electrocutes you really damn quick.
+And that the direct current would kill people and so on, which it does.

 It wasn't like with DC current.

-I think that Jared is correct, and I think that in those transformers on your poles on your house or out out supplying power to your house, uh those those transformers transform direct current, which pumps through the big power lines from the dams and so on, and then spreads out through all of the transformers and so on, getting amplified and pumped up and all of this kind of stuff.
+And I think that in those transformers on your poles on your house or out supplying power to your house, those transformers transform direct current, which pumps through the big power lines from the dams and so on, and then spreads out through all of the transformers and so on, getting amplified and pumped up and all of this kind of stuff.

-Um they come to the transformers and then it's converted into AC current to get into your house.
+They come to the transformers and then it's converted into AC current to get into your house.

-I think AC current, I think Jared's correct.
+I think Jared's correct.

 I think AC current shouldn't be thought of as electricity.

-Uh but we don't have to have it at 50 cycles.
+But we don't have to have it at 50 cycles.

 We have to have it at 50 cycles or 60 cycles.